-The Thor™ Bullet produced by OPG Gun Ventures is a patented, full bore diameter, bullet conical that is bore size specific.
+The Thor™ Bullet is a patented, full bore diameter, bullet conical that is bore size specific.
 The .50 caliber, hollow point, Thor™ Bullet is Colorado legal, which has some of harshest regulations for muzzleloader projectiles.
 With 100% copper construction, the bullet is also certified legal non-lead in California.
 The Thor™ Bullets are built on a limited basis, and are manufactured by Barnes™ using their X Bullet® Technology of all copper construction with expansion technology of an integrated expansion ring specifically designed for loading and accuracy.
 The Thor™ Bullet is proven to be extremely accurate at longer ranges, while providing lethal expansion on deer and elk-sized game.

 The Thor™ Bullets are a premium Barnes bullet with proven technology.
 The bullet’s hollow base expands when the powder goes off, both gripping the rifling and sealing the bore.
 These bullets actually shoot 75-100 grain FPS faster than a Powerbelt due to their superb sealing power.
 If it is a quality conical you are looking for that won’t fragment into a million pieces, the conical, 247 grain Thor™ Bullet is the way to go.